Mr-Smarty/brick-sorter/readme.md

     npm install --global C:/path/to/brick-sorter
     ```

     - Test by running `brick-sorter-cli`.
 If it can't find the command, run the install command above again in a new terminal outside the repository.
+If it still doesn't work, ensure `npm config prefix` is set correctly:
+        ```
+        npm config set prefix C:\Users\{username}\AppData\Roaming\npm
+        ```
+        NOTE: this may differ depending on your installation situation (if using nvm for example).

 ### OpenCV